rock-core/rock-and-syskit/source/components/geometric_transformations.html.md

 ### Transformer in the C++ Code

+Being, under the hood, a stream aligner, [the rules](./stream_aligner.html#cpp) related to usage of ports and `updateHook` implementation apply to the transformer as well
+{: .alert .alert-danger}

 Within the C++, the transform object is available through a generated `_features2command` object which can be queried through its `.get` method.